National Council of Applied Economic Research: Research Areas

 NCAER faculty generate and analyze empirical evidence to support and inform public policy choices in these areas.
-NCAER’s core strengths in primary data collection provide a strong foundation for its work.
-In 2017, NCAER took a major step forward in this direction with the establishment of the NCAER National Data Innovation Centre.
+In 2017, NCAER established the NCAER National Data Innovation Centre.
 This Centre primarily serves as a laboratory for experiments in data collection, interfacing with partners in think tanks, Indian and international universities, and government.

 NCAER’s future agenda includes providing research and evidence based policy solutions in helping to understand India’s rapid economic and social transformation as newer and more complex economic challenges emerge.

+They also feature a scholarly journal in collaboration with Sage Publications called Margin: The Journal of Applied Economic Research.

 Flagship Events

 India Policy Forum

 The India Policy Forum is NCAER’s annual marquee event, which was started in 2004 and carries forward the rich legacy and historical traditions of promoting empirical evidence-based research that NCAER has always been known for.
 The IPF Conference is attended by a galaxy of eminent policymakers, scholars, practitioners, academics, and members of the research fraternity, thus providing an unparalleled platform and convening power for policy outreach.
 Apart from facilitating a dynamic interface between global experts and Indian policymakers, this one-of-a-kind event also mainstreams the economic challenges and persistent questions of the day while offering viable solutions for them.
 The IPF has become the premier economic policy discussion forum in the summer season of New Delhi.
 The IPF proceedings are published in the India Policy Forum, one of the highest citations-ranked economics journals out of India.